Wilhelm Keilmann: Life

-After the war, he first established an important piano class in Aschaffenburg, which was to make a name for itself for a long time, and later followed a call to the Richard Strauss Conservatory (formerly Trapp's Conservatory) in Munich, where he taught piano and composition from 1959 to 1975.
+After the war, he first established an important piano class in Aschaffenburg, which was to make a name for itself for a long time.
+Later, he followed a call to the Richard Strauss Conservatory (formerly Trapp's Conservatory) in Munich where he taught piano and composition from 1959 to 1975.
 As an accomplished piano accompanist, he developed the subject "Prima-Vista", a methodical and stimulating instruction for playing the sheet music, which was translated into English and Japanese by Edition Peters under no. 8065 in Henry Litollf's Verlag / C.F.
 Peters (Frankfurt, London, New York) and published in two volumes in 1970.

 In 1975 Keilmann ended his active teaching activities in Munich and, from his "Haus Harmonie" in Bad Kohlgrub, devoted himself above all to the "Murnauer Kammerorchester", which he founded in 1966 and which has given master concerts every year since 1951 with his wife Hertha Keilmann in the concert hall Haus Harmonie, the church choir Bad Kohlgrub and the composition.
 His versatility as a pianist, conductor and composer has been exceptionally appreciated by world-famous personalities such as Elly Ney, Ludwig Hoelscher, Wilhelm Stross, Kieth Engen, Detlef Kraus, Fred Drissen, Oscar C. Yatco, Josef Märkl, Rudolf Metzmacher, Tilla Briem, Lore Fischer, Pamela Coburn and many others.

 Many of his most important works were created between 1975 and 1989.
 The "Sonnengesang" for soprano and String orchestra op.
 45, the "Elegie et Allegro giocoso" for alto saxophone, the String Quartet op.
 61, the "Vollmondnächte" op.
 62, "Mainau-Insel im Blütenzauber" op.
 63 and the 2nd Cello Sonata op.
 65 as well as the Piano Quartet in F sharp minor op.
 60.

-On 14 November 1989 Keilmann died in Brixen aged 85 of heart failure during a holiday in South Tyrol and found his final resting place at the Rochus cemetery in Bad Kohlgrub.
+On 14 November 1989 Keilmann died in Brixen aged 85 due to heart failure during a holiday in South Tyrol.
+He was laid to rest at the Rochus cemetery in Bad Kohlgrub.